 Our lab focuses on environmental issues using GISc and Remote Sensing.
 Graduate students may join us for M.P.S., M.Sc. and Ph.D. degrees.
 The MPS offers a more practical study, while students in M.Sc. and Ph.D. programs are expected to develop both a novel theoretical approach (based on quantitative modeling) and apply it successfully on an important environmental issue.
 Most M.Sc. and Ph.D. students are supported by an assistantship that covers tuition and provides a monthly stipend enough to cover everyday expenses (room and board) in the Syracuse area.
 A high-end computer workstation is also provided and additional computation power if needed is available.
 M.P.S. students are expected to be self-funded.

-Currently our lab is seeking for M.S. or Ph.D. students interested in large-scale interdisciplinary studies.
+Currently our lab is seeking for M.Sc. and Ph.D. students interested in large-scale interdisciplinary studies to join for Spring or Fall 2014.
 If you have a research idea feel free to contact me.

 Here is some additional information to help you decide:

 Step 1: Is this the right place for you?

 I accept students in the area of environmental monitoring and modeling with a focus on Remote Sensing and Geographic Information Science.
 My research crosses several disciplines such as computer science, electrical engineering, environmental engineering, biology, ecology and forestry.
 There are two relevant graduate programs I am participating in:

 Environmental Resource Engineering – Option Area: Geospatial Information Science and Engineering

 Graduate Program in Environmental Science – Study Area: Environmental Monitoring and Modeling

 The first program is more related to engineering, the second towards science.
 Both programs require strong quantitative skills.
 Please do not email me asking which program would be a better fit for you, only you can answer that question by checking the two websites listed above.